eclipse-openj9/openj9-docs/docs/cmdline_migration.md

 ## Creating compatible behavior

-You can set the following options to make OpenJ9 behave in the same way as Hotspot.
+You can set the following options to make OpenJ9 behave in the same way as HotSpot.

 | Option                                                           | Usage                                                                                                                                        |
 |------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|